SteveBarnett/Remixing/_thinking/getting-in-and-out-of-the-way-of-happiness.md

 - Everything, every thing, causes some problems.
 - When you don't notice it, you identify with, you become, the unhappiness.
 - **Sadness is part of the human experience.**

-## Why can't it be both?

-- We don’t believe we can have happiness and sadness at the same time.
-It seems like a paradox.
-- We don’t have to wait until (the imaginary and impossible future when) we’ve solved all our problems.
-- We're allowed to feel happy now, before the end of all our suffering.
-- Suffering and happiness are not separate.
-Where there is no suffering, there can be no happiness, and vice versa.

 ## No problems